The Festival takes place on closed sections of the following streets in in downtown Fremont: Paseo Padre Pkwy, Walnut

 Most vendors will accept credit cards, but not all of them.
 We recommend you bring a little cash or your debit card, there will be ATMs set up throughout the Festival for your convenience.

 Of course, we know what happens when you drink wine!
 There will be several portable restrooms and hand washing stations throughout the Fest.

 Yes.
 We partner with the Fremont Police Department to ensure that everyone is safe and sound!

 We go to special lengths to be environmentally friendly at the Festival.
 We provide three types of waste disposal bins: organic waste, recyclables, and plain-old-trash.
 Collection centers will be located throughout the Festival.

 We’re there for you, come see us!
 If you have any questions or concerns the day of the Festival, we will have an information booth set up at the base of the Festival Tower located at the intersection of Walnut Ave and Paseo Padre Parkway.
 Stop by and ask away or even just come say hi!

 Absolutely, in fact, we’ll have 3!
 Anyone is welcome to come participate in this area, but please be aware that canopy coverage has already been provided.
 No outside tents or umbrellas are allowed.
 And remember: this is a community space, you MUST share the space with all participants!

 Absolutely.
 We strive to make sure that everyone can enjoy the Fremont Festival of the Arts.
-We offer ADA Accessible porta potties at each restroom location, we go to extra measures to ensure that as many sidewalk ramps as possible are open and not blocked by tents or vendors, we welcome service dogs, and we offer ADA Accessible parking in the City Hall Parking Lot (3300 Capitol Ave) as well as the Social Security Office Parking Lot (3100 Mowry Ave).
+We offer ADA Accessible porta potties at each restroom location, we go to extra measures to ensure that as many sidewalk ramps as possible are open and not blocked by tents or vendors, we welcome service dogs, and we offer ADA Accessible parking in the City Hall Parking Lot (3300 Capitol Ave).
+You can access the lot via Hastings Street.

 If you find that we have missed something or that we can improve our ADA accessibility, please let us know.
 We want to hear from you!